Rangefinder vs GPS Watch: The Ultimate Distance Debate

 - You play competitive rounds or tournaments.

-- You trust numbers more than maps.
+- You trust pinpoint numbers more than general maps.

 - You want fast, no-thinking decisions.